 How long fertilizer takes to work in the grass depends on what kind of fertilizer you apply.
 Slow-release fertilizers provide a small but steady amount of nutrients over a period of six to eight weeks.
-On the other hand, quick-release fertilizers instantly feed the lawn, and new growth can occur in as little as one day.
+On the other hand, quick-release fertilizers instantly feed the lawn, and new growth can occur in as little as a day or two.

-If you use a quick-release fertilizer on your lawn, results can be seen within a 24-hour period and will last two to four weeks.
+If you use a quick-release fertilizer on your lawn, results may be seen within a 24- to 48-hour period and will last two to four weeks.
 If you use a slow-release fertilizer, it can take several weeks to work.

 Quick-Release vs. Slow-Release Fertilizers

 Quick-release fertilizers contain nutrients in their bio-available forms, meaning they can be absorbed by the plant as soon as they make contact with the roots.
 Quick-release fertilizers are often sold in liquid form to ensure they saturate the soil and reach the roots immediately.
 Results can be seen within a day or two.

 Slow-release fertilizers contain nutrients in a more complex form, meaning they need to break down in the soil before the plant can absorb them.
 Commercial slow-release fertilizers are typically sold as granules called prills, which are coated with a substance that slowly dissolves when it comes in contact with water.
 Results take a little longer to notice.

 You don't necessarily need to purchase slow-release and quick-release synthetic fertilizers.
 For example, you can create your own compost pile and then rake the aged compost over your lawn for a slow-release organic fertilizer.
 Leaving grass clippings on your lawn will also slowly release nitrogen and other nutrients back into the lawn.